Istoc42/Istoc42/README.md

 ## Recent Projects:

+### Labratory Work Requesting System
-Requesting System Prototype: Developed an efficient system for handling departmental requests using Microsoft Forms, Power Automate, and PowerShell to streamline workflows.
+Developed an efficient system for handling departmental requests using Microsoft Forms, Power Automate, and PowerShell to streamline workflows.

+### Automated Reporting Routines
-Automated Reporting Routines: Created several time-saving Python scripts using libraries like Pandas and Openpyxl to generate scheduled reports in a fraction of the time.
+Created several time-saving Python scripts using libraries like Pandas and Openpyxl to generate scheduled reports in a fraction of the time.

-Power BI Reports and Dashboard for Cancer Reporting: Gathered and utilised data from healthcare systems to author Power BI material for NHS clinicians and managers, allowing them to improve on Cancer Pathway KPIs and turnaround times.
+### Power BI Reports and Dashboard for Cancer Reporting
+Gathered and utilised data from healthcare systems to author Power BI material for NHS clinicians and managers, allowing them to improve on Cancer Pathway KPIs and turnaround times.

 I completed a Data Analyst course with Cambridge Spark, where I honed my skills in Python, SQL, and data visualization, and I'm actively seeking opportunities in data analysis or Power BI development.